 A Driving Game series, Test Drive has seen races across the globe, in almost anything with wheels.
 2002's TD Overdrive: Brotherhood of Speed (or just Test Drive in North America) has the protagonist Dennis Black competing against opponents in order to reveal the kingpin behind the street racing scenes.
-Test Drive Unlimited set players loose on the island of Oahu, Unlimited 2 adds the island of Ibiza.
+Test Drive Unlimited set players loose on the island of O'ahu, Unlimited 2 adds the Spanish island of Ibiza.
 Ferrari Racing Legends on the other hand is a track based racer with collections of classic layouts of famous racing tracks and only features, as the name suggests, Ferraris.
 It's a Long Runner, as the series has been around since 1987, beginning under Accolade and continuing under Infogrames and Atari SA.
 It also has the Off-Road series which consist of four games (that span from 1997-2001).

 Tropes in the series in general: